HarryBryant99/Verification-of-Z3-RUP-Proofs-in-Coq-Rocq-and-Agda/README.md

   [link](agdaCode/vers2/)
   a checker for Z3 proofs of propositional formulas
 - In
-  [link](Rocq/) a RUP checker developed in Rocq is given.
+  [link](Rocq/) a RUP checker developed in Rocq.
-  This creates an extracted checker for formulas in CNF and a checker which checks proofs with propositional formulae, and uses in case of Rup the extracted Rup checker.
+  This tool generates an extracted checker for formulas in CNF and a proof checker for propositional formulae.
+In the case of RUP, it uses the extracted RUP checker.
 - In
-  [link](createProofLogs/) scripts for creating the prooflogs are given.
+  [link](createProofLogs/) scripts for generating the proof logs.

 # Note on use of operating system
 This code has been developed using Linux